calliope-project/calliope/docs/user_defined_math/helper_functions.md

 For [`where` strings](syntax.md#where-strings) and [`expression` strings](syntax.md#where-strings), there are many helper functions available to use, to allow for more complex operations to be undertaken within the string.
 Their functionality is detailed in the [helper function API page](../reference/api/helper_functions.md).
 Here, we give a brief summary.
-Some of these helper functions require a good understanding of their functionality to apply, so make sure you are comfortable with them before using them.
+Helper functions generally require a good understanding of their functionality, so make sure you are comfortable with them beforehand.

 ## inheritance

-using `inheritance(...)` in a `where` string allows you to grab a subset of technologies / nodes that all share the same [`template`](../creating/templates.md) in the technology's / node's `template` key.
+Using `inheritance(...)` in a `where` string allows you to grab a subset of technologies / nodes that all share the same [`template`](../creating/templates.md) in the technology's / node's `template` key.
 If a `template` also inherits from another `template` (chained inheritance), you will get all `techs`/`nodes` that are children along that inheritance chain.

 So, for the definition: